edward95gamer/fnad/README.md

 # fnad
-a fnaf fangame for pacuscat os
+a fnaf fangame for pacuscat os and gptos